bcgov/how-to-workshops/vault/README.md

 It will then prompt you to authorize with your Github account.

-Once you've authenticated to your vault you will see 3 secret engines. {licenseplate}-nonprod, {licenseplate}-prod and cubbyhole.
+Once you've authenticated to your vault you will see 3 secret engines. `{licenseplate}-nonprod`, `{licenseplate}-prod` and `cubbyhole`.
 Your prod namespace has its own secret engine, while your tools, dev and test namespaces will share the nonprod secret engine as the naming suggests.
 The cubbyhole secret engine was not used in our environment.

 We organized our secrets as follows:

 ```
 {licenseplate}-nonprod                  #secret engine
 - |---microservices-secret-dev          #secret name
 -     |---dev_database_host             #secret data
 -     |---dev_database_name             #secret data